opencog/atomspace-storage/opencog/persist/json/README.md

 * There must not be any newlines in the data sent to the server;
   commands must be on one line.
 * The order of the tags must be as documented above.
-So, for example, to specity an Atom, the Atom type must come first.
+So, for example, to specify an Atom, the Atom type must come first.

 Using MCP